Lake Region electric Cooperative member preserves Cemeteries across Oklahoma

 The golden leaves of fall pave a tree-lined road that snakes uphill to a nearly forgotten cemetery.
 Aside from a few noticeable graves, what’s left are broken pieces of tombstones peeking out through the leaves; names no longer visible.

-“Trees were growing through it and the stones were falling over, and this is my ancestors,” Sparks said.
+“Trees were going up through it and the stones were falling over, and this is my ancestors,” Sparks said.

 After the reunion she wrote to everyone who attended and asked for help to hire a lawn service.
 To this day, people continue to donate money and their cemetery is constantly maintained.
 She and a friend also recovered the Terrill-Price cemetery in Woodall, Okla.